leylacheung/HGT-MI/README.md

 ```
 Users can modify the configuration file to adjust hyperparameters such as the hidden dimension, number of layers, batch size, and learning rate, or to select different datasets.

-### Demo
+🎯 Demo (Coming Soon)

-A demo version will be released in future updates.
-It will provide an end-to-end example showing how to preprocess donor-acceptor pairs, load the data, run the trained model, and obtain predicted PCE values.
+We will provide a simple demo to illustrate the full pipeline, including:

+Input: donor and acceptor SMILES
+Output: predicted PCE
+Visualization of multi-level interactions

+Stay tuned!